Introduction-to-Autonomous-Robots/Introduction-to-Autonomous-Robots.github.io/_posts/labs/advanced/2022-02-24-Lab_4_Collision_Avoidance.md

 ---
-title: "CSCI 4302 - Lab 2 - Point Clouds"
+title: "CSCI 4302 - Lab 4 - Collision Avoidance"
-img-thumb: cansegmentation.png
+img-thumb: pybullet.png
-img: cansegmentation.png
+img: pybullet.png
 ---

 The goal of this lab is to populate the pybullet server with real-time information from the Webots world and check whether there is a collision with projected motions of the robot in order to determine suitable grasps.